Kalonzo, Moi & Wanjigi Storm Out of Mudavadi Event As Ruto Attends Convention

 Last week, Mudavadi snubbed a key retreat in Naivasha that was meant to pick the alliance’s presidential candidate.

-Musalia’s absence at the event, attended by the other three OKA principals, cast doubt on his commitment to the alliance.
+Mudavadi’s absence at the event, attended by the other three OKA principals, cast doubt on his commitment to the alliance.

 Word has it that a technical team tasked with helping OKA choose a presidential candidate had at the time concluded their simulations that Kalonzo is the best bet to fly the alliance’s flag.